What is Data Reliability & How to Go About It in 2023?

 Share this article

-Data reliability refers to the extent to which data can be trusted to provide a consistent and accurate representation of some measurement or phenomenon over time and across various circumstances.
+Data reliability refers to the extent to which data can be trusted to provide a consistent and accurate representation of some measurement over time.

 Reliable data is crucial for making informed business decisions, conducting analyses, and generally supporting the strategic, operational, and tactical aspects of the business.